 But, let’s try and keep it simple.
 This is how I made a recent loaf; Mick’s Classic Sourdough, the first bread formula I developed that I was satisfied with and which approached what I was wanting to achieve – a French style mîche.
 A simple loaf 50% strong bread flour, 50% wholemeal wheat – formula at https://thepartisanbaker.com/micks-classic/

-I keep my starter, now in its 20th year, at 100% hydration (equal weights of flour and water).
+I keep my starter, which has been bubbling away since 1999, at 100% hydration (equal weights of flour and water).
 I keep it on the kitchen counter at room temperature.
 It is often neglected for two or three days but always fed in advance of mixing.
 I refreshed it the evening before the mix at a ratio of 1:1:1 (starter:water:flour).
 I have never given my starter swimming lessons or checked to see if it doubles or trebles – I refresh it and 7-8 hours it’s ready to go.

 About 9.00 a.m.
 I hand mixed the dough.
 All the ingredients (2 flours, water, starter, salt) go in the mixing bowl.
 I mix by revolving the bowl with one hand while scooping down the flour into the water.
 Once the flours are damped down I continually squeeze my hand into the mixture while revolving the bowl until a rough dough is formed.
 This gets scraped out onto the work surface and the dough gets three short kneads with a few minutes rest in between.
 I use the simplest of kneads – stretch the dough away from me with my lead hand, roll it back, lift with both hands, turn a quarter and repeat.
 I do this ten times and then rest for a few minute, then repeat, then repeat a third time.
 The dough goes into an oiled plastic box for four hours fermentation at room temperature.